 Congratulations – you are pregnant!
 But what next…..

 The ideal time to see you is around 3-4 weeks after you have missed your period (7-8 weeks since the last period).
 At this stage an ultrasound scan can accurately date your pregnancy.
-The first appointment is a double appointment so that I have the time to ask you about your previous medical history, perform the scan, organise any tests (blood and urine) that are necessary and outline the normal schedule of care.
+During the first appointment I will ask you about your previous medical history, perform the scan, organise any tests (blood and urine) that are necessary and outline the normal schedule of care.
 You will have plenty of time to ask questions.
 Don’t forget to bring a USB key if you want to have a picture of your baby.

 As a rough guide, you are usually seen once a month and a little more frequently at the end of the pregnancy.
 At each visit I will offer to check the baby with the ultrasound machine – although this is not strictly necessary, most women are reassured to see that their baby is well.
 In the second half of pregnancy you will need to have a urine sample tested at each visit and your blood pressure will be measured.
 I do not perform vaginal examinations routinely.
 If there is any concern over the possibility of premature birth (eg: contractions) I will perform a vaginal scan to measure the cervix instead.
 This is far more accurate and carries no risk.
 The normal schedule of appointments is as follows: